xstola02/Digital-electronics-2/projects/Project-Altitude/README.md

 - we worked up the topic of pressure reference and used an equation, which includes temperature compensation, because the pressure and temperature are dependent on each other
 - we tried to work out the GPS module, but we failed
 - firstly we wanted to receive the data based on interrupt vector from the UART unit(USART_RX_vect)
-- We ended up using recomendation from datasheet and with a little help from the teacher we wrote an algorithm which tests flag bit RXC0A set in the UCSR0A register
+- We ended up using recomendation from datasheet and with a little help from the mentor we wrote an algorithm which tests flag bit RXC0A set in the UCSR0A register
 - the flag bit shows unread data from UART buffer
 - if there are data present, we check the first bit for the $ sign, if it is present the rest of the data is written in a defined field
 - then the function strstr() goes though this field and searches for for string "GPGGA" which contains desired data